jabirali/bodge/README.md

 # Bodge
 Bodge is a Python package for constructing large real-space tight-binding models.
 Although quite general tight-binding models can be constructed, we focus on the Bogoliubov-DeGennes ("BoDGe") Hamiltonian, which is used to model superconductivity in clean materials.
 In other words: If you want a lattice model for superconducting nanostructures, and want something that is computationally efficient yet easy to use, you've come to the right place.
+During my PostDoc, this code was used to investigate several interesting research topics in superconductivity, including the [DC Josephson effect in altermagnets][2] and [RKKY interaction in triplet superconductors][3].

 Internally, the package uses a sparse matrix (`scipy.sparse`) to represent the Hamiltonian, which allows you to efficiently construct tight-binding models